ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 via some other mechanism such as being configured in the Verifier by an administrator.

-For example, for some claims the Verifier will compare the claims in the Evidence to known-good-values or reference values.
+For example, for some claims the Verifier might check the values of claims in the Evidence against constraints specified in the Appraisal Policy for Evidence.
+Such constraints might involve a comparison for equality against reference values, or a check for being in a range bounded by reference values, or membership in a set of reference values, or a check against values in other claims, or any other test.

-In many cases these are hashes of files, SW or memory regions.
-In other cases they might be expected SW or HW versions.
-In other cases, they may be something else.
+Such reference values might be specified as part of the Appraisal Policy for Evidence itself, or might be obtained from a separate source, such as an Endorsement, and then used by the Appraisal Policy for Evidence.
 The actual data format and semantics of a known-good value are specific to claims and implementations.
 There is no general purpose format for them or general means for comparison defined in this architecture document.